billie66/billie66.github.com/_posts/2010-9-14-coding-for-fun.md

     My English name is Billie Jean, name of a song .
 I have been working on a project named QGit.
 I trace my code base with Cscope and manage my code with Git.
 Git is a really powerful tool.
-Ok, thanks.

 After my speech, everyone gave me warm applause.
 It was very kind of them.
 I was very delighted.